Maher El-Adawy

 Early in his life, Maher El-Adawy lived and studied in Sudan, Australia and Switzerland, where he earned his high school diploma from the American International School of Zurich.
 He obtained a Bachelor of Arts degree in business administration with a minor in Computer Science from American University in Cairo in 1985.
 He received his Master of Arts degree in International Relations/Strategic Studies from Boston University in 1992.
-His father, Dr. Adel El-Adawy, was also an Egyptian Ambassador, serving in several Egyptian Missions around the world.
+His father, Dr. Adel El-Adawy, was also an ambassador, serving in several Egyptian diplomatic missions around the world.
 He also was an adviser to the former president, Anwar Sadat, and the head of the Foreign Relations Committee of the Egyptian Parliament.